Wrap Around Concept and TCP Sequence Number

 Prerequisite – TCP | Services and Segment structure

-Transmission Control Protocol (TCP) is one of the most important protocols of internet protocol.
-It provides full transport layer service to applications and generates a virtual circuit between sender and receiver that is active for the duration of transmission.
-Its segment consists of a TCP header, TCP options and the data that the segment transports.
+Transmission Control Protocol (TCP) is one of the most important protocols of the internet protocol.
+It provides full transport-layer service to applications and generates a virtual circuit between sender and receiver that is active for the duration of the transmission.
+Its segment consists of a TCP header, TCP options, and the data that the segment transports.

 Sequence Numbers –